Kjell Inge Røkke: Football

 Røkke is also known for his involvement in football, and became involved with Norwegian club Molde FK in 1993.
 He was also central to the funding of the club's new stadium, which got the nickname "Røkkeløkka" (English: "The Røkke Park").
 Some estimates suggest that he has spent about NOK 400 million funding the club.

 Røkke, along with his former business partner Bjørn Rune Gjelsten, also bought into Wimbledon Football Club in the late 1990s, becoming a joint owner of the team in 2000.
 The following year, with the club homeless since leaving their Plough Lane ground in 1991 and playing at Crystal Palace's Selhurst Park stadium in Croydon, southeast London, Røkke and Gjelsten, along with chairman Charles Koppel and businessman Pete Winkelman agreed to relocate the team from London to Milton Keynes, a town around 60 miles from their traditional base.
-The move was controversial and sparked a year of protest at matches from Wimbledon fans, determined not to let their club be 'franchised' like this.
+The move was controversial and sparked a year of protest at matches from Wimbledon fans, determined not to let their club be 'franchised'.
 Although common in American sport, the relocation of a professional English football club had never been done before.
 After rejections from the Football League and The FA, the decision was eventually passed on to a three-man arbitration panel, the outcome being two to one in favour of the move.
 Wimbledon fans, outraged with the decision, agreed to form a new club to support, AFC Wimbledon, and declared a boycott on their former team.
 The following season, Wimbledon FC would go on to play in front of record low crowds, including just 664 for a League Cup game against Rotherham, before finally completing the move in September 2003.
 It renamed itself a year later, adopting the name Milton Keynes Dons.

-Corruption conviction

-Røkke was convicted in 2005 for corruption involving the illegal purchase of a boat license, and served 24–25 days of a 120-day prison sentence before released on parole.